-The Center for Translational and Policy Research on Personalized Medicine (TRANSPERS) is the premier research organization for developing evidence-based information about the use of personalized medicine.
+The Center for Translational and Policy Research on Precision Medicine (TRANSPERS) is the premier research organization for developing evidence-based information about the use of precision medicine.

 A new era of healthcare — one that diagnoses and treats disease based on a patient’s own DNA — is now upon us, but we know almost nothing about its practical use.
-We are addressing key issues around the access, quality, and value of this so-called “personalized medicine” that will help guide patients, healthcare providers, researchers, industry and policymakers on how it can be best applied to improve health.
+We are addressing key issues around the access, quality, and value of precision medicine that will help guide patients, healthcare providers, researchers, industry and policymakers on how it can be best applied to improve health.

 A major focus of our work is healthcare coverage, reimbursement, and policy decisions by payers.
-Since 2007, TRANSPERS has convened an Evidence and Reimbursement Policy Advisory Council comprised of private payers and thought leaders.
+Since 2007, TRANSPERS has convened a Payer Advisory Board comprised of private payers and thought leaders.
 This unique advisory group includes senior executives from the eight largest commercial US health plans and leading regional plans as well as thought leaders from research, policy and government.